phanrahan/magma/doc/circuit_definitions.md

-# Circuit Definitions
+# Combinational Circuit Definitions
-Circuit defintions can be marked with the `@m.circuit_def` decorator.
+Circuit defintions can be marked with the `@m.circuit.combinational` decorator.
-This introduces a set of syntax level features for magma circuit definitions, including the use of `if` statements to generate `Mux`es.
+This introduces a set of syntax level features for defining combinational magma circuits, including the use of `if` statements to generate `Mux`es.

 This feature is currently experimental, and therefor expect bugs to occur.
 Please file any issues on the magma GitHub repository.